NICMx/FORT-validator/docs/usage.md

 Path to a JSON file from which additional configuration will be read.

 The configuration options are mostly the same as the ones from the `argv` interface.
 (See the "Availability" metadata of each field.)
-Here's a full configuration file example:
+Here's a (possibly slightly outdated) full configuration file example:

 <pre><code>{
 	"<a href="#--tal">tal</a>": "/tmp/fort/tal/",